Skip to main content

 Reading the label: scan for 'soy protein isolate', 'soy protein concentrate', 'textured vegetable protein', 'soy lecithin', and the catch-all 'contains soy' allergen line.
 In the big-brand bar aisle, Quest carries soy lecithin in several flavors, Pure Protein and Premier Protein lean on soy blends, and many 'plant protein' bars are majority soy isolate by weight.

-What replaces soy in a well-built bar: animal proteins (whey isolate, collagen, egg white) for the protein line, and real fats (cocoa butter, nut butter, tallow) for structure and emulsification.
+What replaces soy in a well-built bar: dairy-derived whey, collagen, and other complete or complementary proteins for the protein line, plus real fats such as cocoa butter, nut butter, and tallow for structure and emulsification.
 That swap usually costs more per bar — which is the honest reason most brands don't make it.

-Genesee's answer is a fully animal-plus-whole-food stack: whey protein isolate and collagen deliver the 21g protein, organic peanut butter and raw honey form the food matrix, grass-fed bison tallow is the structural fat, and the chocolate chips are cocoa liquor, coconut sugar, and cocoa butter.
-No soy isolate, no soy lecithin, no seed oils.
+Genesee's answer is a fully animal-plus-whole-food stack: whey protein isolate and collagen deliver the 21g protein, organic peanut butter and raw honey form the food matrix, and grass-fed bison tallow is the structural fat.
+No soy protein isolate and no seed oils in any flavor.
+On soy lecithin, the answer is per-flavor: Coffee Latte (chocolate chips of cocoa liquor, coconut sugar, cocoa butter) and Snickerdoodle (cacao nibs) carry no soy at all; White Chocolate Toffee's white-chocolate chips contain soy lecithin, so that one flavor declares CONTAINS: SOY.
 The honest counterweight: these bars are emphatically not allergen-free — they contain peanuts and milk by design.

 If soy-free is your filter, pair it with the seed-oil check (most soy-free bars still bind with sunflower or canola oil) — the Seed Oil Scorecard at /scorecard runs both checks across 12 major brands.